erenon/erenon.github.com/_posts/2012-05-30-sqllogger.md

 ---
 {% include JB/setup %}

-Or they seem like to cause one -- I noted while I was testing the latest [ComPPI][1] build.
+...or they seem like to cause one -- I noticed while I was testing the latest [ComPPI][1] build.
 As it turned out, the continuously increasing memory consumption was caused by the built in logger component.
 The following snippet takes care of it:

 {% highlight php linenos %}